Glasgow-AI4BioMed/RRG-BioNLP-ACL2024/README.md

 ## Acknowledgments

 We extend our gratitude to the BioNLP 2024 RRG24 Shared Task organisers for providing the baseline pipeline ViLMedic and curating these challenging and exciting tasks.
-We also wish to acknowledge the University of Glasgow for providing the essential equipment and resources that supported our work.